skrilic/rfmonitoring_33/README.md

 5. Create initial migration `python manage.py makemigrations`

-6. Since the database tables already exist We must apply fake initial migration `python manage.py migrate --fake-initial`.
+6. Since the database tables already exist We must apply fake initial migration `python manage.py migrate --fake-initial` or `python manage.py migrate --fake`.
 Issuing showmigrations is going to show what is the situation with migrations now.

 - How to run tests
 - Deployment instructions